JBrandonS/MLPNG/README.md

 ## Overview

-This code is designed to do two things; provide a generation framework for generating non-gaussian CMB data, and provide a training framework to run models on the generated data.
+This code is designed to do two things; provide a generation framework for generating non-gaussian CMB data, and provide a training framework to run ML models on the generated data.
 It will generate both full $A_{lm}$ arrays and full sky patch cuts.
 The code supports various nside, T or TE polarizations, and with or without lensing.
 It has been run and tested extensively on SMU's Superpod and M3 systems but may require some tweaking to run on other systems.
 In particular, the main bash scripts and the sbatch script will need to be updated for new systems.

 The code has been broken into 2 different parts, this is due to SMU policies not allowing for the CPU based data generation on the same system as the GPU based training.
 If you are not limited by this you may want to combine the conda environments and the generation and training scripts into one.